 - Each employee will choose one and answer it to their liking.

-- There will be no wrong answers.
+- There are no wrong answers.

 This activity aims to spark a conversation among team members and have them engage with each other.